In addition to content, Pages and Posts in WordPress contain information about the pages or posts themselves.

-Download the plugin here, or use the “Search method” to install the plugin directly from your WP dashboard (search for keywords like “Quick Edit, Bulk Edit, etc.”) …
+Download the plugin here, or locate and install the plugin inside your WP dashboard (search for keywords like “Quick Edit, Inline editor, etc.”) …

-Once the plugin has been installed, configure the plugin settings …
+After the plugin has been installed and activated, configure the plugin settings …

 (Custom Bulk/Quick Edit plugin – Settings)